 Yield and Yield Components

-Number of Flowers Per Plant;
+Number of Flowers Per Plant:

 The effect of variety on number of flowers, fruits and weight of fruits were presented on Table 8.
 There was significant difference (P = 0.05) among varieties used in number offlowers, fruits and weight of fruits.

 Data regarding number of flowers per plant given in Table 8 revealed that varieties had a significant variation (P<0.05) for the number of flowers.
 The highest average number of flowers, fruits and fruit weight were produced by Jos and the lowest number of flower, fruits and fruit weight were produced by Beef (15.08).
 In the result presented on Table 9 the effect of PM, MLE and NLE were effective on number of flowers, fruits and fruit weight as the result showed significant difference among the treatments.
 The highest number of flower, fruits and fruit weight was obtained from the treatment combination of MLE, NLE and PM when compared to the sole applications of this treatments and the control.
 However, the highest values were obtained from the combination of MLE 10 + NLE 10 + PM with a value of (flower; 21.37) and the least value were obtained from the control (3.48).
-Treatment applications of sole and combined applications of MLE 10 recorded highest number of flowers, fruits and fruit weight than MLE 5, while NLE 10 recorded the highest number of flowers, fruits and fruit weight than NLE 5 (table 9)
+Treatment applications of sole and combined applications of MLE 10 recorded highest number of flowers, fruits and fruit weight than MLE 5, while NLE 10 recorded the highest number of flowers, fruits and fruit weight than NLE 5 (table 9).

 The results in Table 10 showed that the interaction of treatments and varieties had a significant effect on the number of flowers, fruits and fruit weight.
 This effect indicates that the varieties responded differently to the treatments.
 Jos varieties significantly produced more flowers, fruits and fruit weight than RVF and Beef across all treatments singly and combined.
 However, maximum number of flowers, fruits and fruit weight were observed in the treatment combination of MLE 10 + NLE 10 + PM across all three varieties while the control treatment recorded the lowest number of flower, fruits and fresh fruit weight across all three varieties.